Specific Stock Traders Should Stick To Stocks Not Economics!

 https://www.advisorperspectives.com/dshort/updates/2019/12/13/s-p-500-snapshot-another-high

 However, anything Perma means they don’t have an economic model.
-That is not me, the reason I have been a U.S. economic expansion bull for years is that literally, my six recession flag model has not forced me to say the word Recession.
+That is not me; I have been a U.S. economic expansion bull for years because my six recession flag model has not forced me to say the word Recession.

-My model can be found here, and I backtested all 6 flags vs. the Housing Bubble cycle to give people a specific timeline to each flag and when the stock market peaked and when the recession happened.
+My model can be found here, and I backtested all six flags vs. the Housing Bubble cycle to give people a specific timeline for each flag when the stock market peaked and the recession happened.
 They all have to come together, this is the diverse economic model factor people should have instead of making a macro top call based off of one jobless claims report, JOLTS, jobs data, retail sales, etc., etc., etc.

 The Recession Red Flag Model Vs. The Housing Bubble

 I did, however, get this question about risk today.
-Shouldn’t people reduce their positions in stocks when the unemployment rate is low, and claims are low?
+Shouldn’t people reduce their stock positions when the unemployment rate and claims are low?

 Yes, the unemployment rate is always the lowest before the recession happens.
 Duh!
 Come one now, this is a no brainer.
-We go into recession, the unemployment rate rises, stocks fall, and then the recovery occurs after.
+We go into recession, the unemployment rate rises, stocks fall, and the recovery occurs afterward.

-This isn’t a valid thesis for calling a recession every week as the unemployment rate falls down during the expansion.
-The unemployment rate for me is one of my 6 recession flags, but I already checked that off a while back.
+This isn’t a valid thesis for calling a recession every week as the unemployment rate falls during the expansion.
+The unemployment rate is one of my 6 recession flags, but I already checked that off a while back.

-If you want to take risk off for your clients or yourself, nobody is stopping you.
-Just go to cash wait for claims to rise to a certain level, and once it starts to come down from a recent high and economic data gets better, out goes the cash to work.
+Nobody is stopping you if you want to take risks for your clients or yourself.
+Just go to cash and wait for claims to rise to a certain level, and once it starts to come down from a recent high and economic data gets better, out goes the cash to work.

 However, that isn’t what I do.
-If I was asking you to subscribe to my blog each month for stock advice, then its fair game.
+If I asked you to subscribe to my monthly blog for stock advice, then its fair game.

-I talk about housing economics and the economic cycle with a specific 6 red flag recession model.
+I discuss housing economics and the economic cycle with a specific six red flag recession model.

 If you’re forcing me to give you something about stocks and economics.
 This is what I would say.
 If you’re an immediate recession bear, you don’t want to see the 10-year yield close above 1.94% and get follow-through selling.
 I have been stressing this level since the inversion happened in August.

-Remember, the Inversion for me was a bullish event for the economy, and I had no problem stating that on that day.
+Remember, the Inversion was a bullish event for the economy, and I had no problem stating that on that day.
 I had forecasted an inversion at the end of 2017 for 2018.
 I believe we inverted the yield curve in December of 2018, not in 2019.
-So, I have a totally different mindset on this event than others.
-In fact, when I forecasted the inversion at the end of 2017, I said when it happened in 2018, it will be the most prolonged period from the first inversion to recession ever.
-Now, I am working off 12 months into my first inversion cross over.
+So, I have a different mindset on this event than others.
+When I forecasted the inversion at the end of 2017, I said that when it happened in 2018, it would be the most prolonged period from the first inversion to recession.
+Now, I am working off 12 months into my first inversion crossover.

 Article here: